JuanMC0307/JuanMC0307/README.md

 # Hi 👋, I'm Juan Castro

-## 🚀 Ingeniería Industrial | Máster en Inteligencia Artificial
+## 🚀  Industrial Engineering | Master's Degree in Artificial Intelligence

-Soy un ingeniero industrial con formación en inteligencia artificial, especializado en análisis de datos, machine learning y optimización de procesos.
-Mi enfoque combina la IA con la ingeniería para mejorar la toma de decisiones y la eficiencia operativa.
+I am an industrial engineer with a background in artificial intelligence, specializing in data analysis, machine learning, and process optimization.
+My approach combines AI with engineering to improve decision-making and operational efficiency.

 ---